ymartin101/SOARS-Baseline/README.md

 #### THANKS

-The authors of PugiXML, FFTW3, CMake, HDF5, FERS, RTS, SGP4, OptiX, CUDA, and Boost.
+The authors of PugiXML, FFTW3, CMake, HDF5, FERS, SGP4, CUDA, and Boost.

 #### COPYRIGHT NOTICE